-Beyoncé Set to Perform At The Grammys, Despite Being Pregnant With Twins
+Beyonce Set to Perform At The Grammys, Despite Being Pregnant With Twins

 A photo posted by Beyoncé (@beyonce) on

 According to E!
-Online, Beyoncé shared the news alongside a photo of herself cradling her pregnant belly.
+Online, Beyonce shared the news alongside a photo of herself cradling her pregnant belly.
 Within 24 hours, the image became the most liked photo in the history of Instagram.
 Fortunately, the high profile couple is well equipped to handle the popularity.

-“They are a close family and like to keep their life out of the public’s way,” an insider revealed about Beyoncé and Jay-Z’s private life.
+“They are a close family and like to keep their life out of the public’s way,” an insider revealed about Beyonce and Jay-Z’s private life.
 “Jay-Z lets very few people into his personal world.”

-Beyoncé takes a similar approach to the media.
+Beyonce takes a similar approach to the media.
 In fact, despite her popularity in the music world, she rarely gives interviews and goes to great lengths to control information.
 Of course, she can’t control everything about her personal life.

-Beyoncé’s father, Matthew Knowles, recently spoke to Entertainment Weekly about his daughter’s new pregnancy.
-Although Beyoncé is still planning on performing at the Grammys, Matthew revealed that she already sounds worn out.
+Beyonce’s father, Matthew Knowles, recently spoke to Entertainment Weekly about his daughter’s new pregnancy.
+Although Beyonce is still planning on performing at the Grammys, Matthew revealed that she already sounds worn out.

 “She sounded a little tired ’cause she’s been working on the Grammy performance,” he explained.

-Telegraph reports that the twins will mark Beyoncé’s second and third children with Jay-Z. The music icon’s firs kid, Blue Ivy, was born back in 2012.
-Blue Ivy is now five years old and recently contributed to Beyoncé’s album, singing, “I like my baby hair with baby hair and afros.”
+The Telegraph reported that the twins will mark Beyonce’s second and third children with Jay-Z. The music icon’s first child, Blue Ivy, was born back in 2012.
+Blue Ivy is now five years old and recently contributed to Beyonce’s album, singing, “I like my baby hair with baby hair and afros.”

-Despite the public announcement, Beyoncé has not revealed when the twins will be born.
-Based on the photo, Beyoncé could be between 12 and 16 weeks pregnant, which puts her due date towards the end of the summer.
+Despite the public announcement, Beyonce has not revealed when the twins will be born.
+Based on the photo, Beyonce could be between 12 and 16 weeks pregnant, which puts her due date towards the end of the summer.

-At the same time, it isn’t clear if Beyoncé will perform at Coachella this coming April.
-She booked the big a while back and is slated to be the first female headliner at the festival in over a decade.
+At the same time, it isn’t clear if Beyonce will perform at Coachella this coming April.
+She booked the gig a while back and is slated to be the first female headliner at the festival in over a decade.

-Beyoncé has, however, performed while pregnant in the past.
-During the VMAs in 2011, Beyoncé took the stage when she was five months pregnant with Blue Ivy. (clip below)
+Beyonce has, however, performed while pregnant in the past.
+During the VMAs in 2011, Beyonce took the stage when she was five months pregnant with Blue Ivy. (clip below)

 “I put a lot of thought into how I wanted to unveil it.
 It was important to me that I was able to do it myself,” she said at the time.
 “I was extremely nervous.
 It was the toughest red carpet I ever did.
 I decided to say nothing and proudly show my baby bump.
 I felt it was more powerful to see the love and enthusiasm as opposed to saying anything.”

-Fans can watch Beyoncé in action with the 2017 Grammys air on February 12.
+Fans can watch Beyonce in action when the 2017 Grammys air on February 12.

 [Featured Image by Kevin Winter/Getty Images]